caterpillarproject/oldwebsite/wiki/doc_modules_and_analysis.md

 2. Keep in mind: `bigbang.mit.edu` (our group box) is where you want to do your analysis, access data etc. and `antares.mit.edu` is the login node for the cluster for the whole Institute.
 Remember: analysis = bigbang, jobs = antares!
 See Compute Cluster Information in the sidebar for more detail on these two machines and how the data is actually distributed.

-3. Get our modules from the [Caterpillar Pproject github page](https://github.com/caterpillarproject).
+3. Get our modules from the [Caterpillar Project github page](https://github.com/caterpillarproject).
 These include the following two critical libraries:

 ```bash
 git@github.com:caterpillarproject/modules.git